Skip to content

 Helena talks about the Dark Skies above the Whithorn Way.

-By spring 2023 it is hoped another off-road section connecting Whithorn with St Ninian’s Cave will be open for travellers too.
-This new five mile section will allow panoramic views from the cliffs above St Ninian’s Cave over the Solway Firth.
+Last year a new off-road section connecting Whithorn with St Ninian’s Cave opened for travellers too.
+This new five mile section offers stunning allow panoramic views from the cliffs above St Ninian’s Cave over the Solway Firth.

-And the Whithorn Trust has partnered with the All Roads Lead to Whithorn Trust, a community development trust which has just spent £3m on a new Whithorn community hub incorporating a 16-person bunkhouse aimed at walkers, cyclist and e-bikers, which when it opens later in 2022 will increase the accommodation options locally.
+And the Whithorn Trust has partnered with the All Roads Lead to Whithorn Trust, a community development trust which has just spent £3m on a new Whithorn community hub incorporating a 16-person bunkhouse aimed at walkers, cyclist and e-bikers.

 Support from landowners is being sought to extend the Whithorn Way, off road from Whithorn to St Ninian’s Cave.